Purpose of this Privacy and Security Notice

 - Usage Information: We collect information about your activity on our services, for instance how you use them (e.g., date and time you logged in, features you’ve been using, and searches, clicks and pages which have been shown to you) and how you interact with other users (e.g., interaction with admin accounts, time and date of your exchanges, number of messages you send and receive).

-- Location data: will be collected in order to manage your sign in to the Platform and to the extent necessary, to provide our services,
+- Location data: approximate location data (based on your IP address) will be collected in order to manage your sign in to our Platform and to the extent necessary, to provide our services,

 Please see section 11 (Cookies and similar technologies) below for more information on why we use cookie derived information and how you can better control this use, through your browser settings and other tools.